mmastrac/stylus/docs/src/getting-started/creating-project.md

 </ul>
 </blockquote>

-By default, stylus will render a basic summary page for all of your monitors, which allows you to work on your monitors before you've created any pages.
+By default, **Stylus** will render a basic summary page for all of your monitors, which allows you to work on your monitors before you've created any pages.